I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Some grafted roses will have the graft to one side of the rootstock and some, grafted at the top.
 Growers may graft 2 roses to the same root and then see which one will take... sometimes both and sometime only one.

 OWN ROOT ROSES grow on their own root.. no graft.
-These roses are sometimes hardier than grafted roots, especially in zones lower than 5 or 6.
+These roses are often hardier than grafted roots, especially in zones lower than 5 or 6.
+They still do better when planted deeply.

-They don't have to support 2 different roses.
+They also don't have to support 2 different roses.

 BUD-EYE: is the little swelling where new growth emerges